john-k-walton/Prologue-Oscillators/README.md

 ---------------
 **[NEW][9/6/25]**
-ElementXplorer RC1 is up with front panel control and draft modulation assignment docs.
+ElementsXplorer RC1 is up with front panel control and draft modulation assignment docs.

 **[9/4/25]**
-ElementXplorer is in the works now - a Front Panel controlled version of the Elements port to Korg prologue. will include support for Logue modulations, and key tracking each control.
+ElementsXplorer is in the works now - a Front Panel controlled version of the Elements port to Korg prologue. will include support for Logue modulations, and key tracking each control.

 **[NEW][8/20/25]**
 4th draft detailing Key Tracking with Bias and Modulations. this will probably be the last draft before todo list features are finished. enjoy!